X

 3. Candidate competency at completion

-• Based on last year's data, our 3-year pass rates for initial and cumulative attempts have decreased.
+• Based on last year's data, our 3-year pass rates for initial and cumulative attempts both have increased.

 4. Ability of completers to be hired in the area of licensure

-The MDE’s 2023-2024 Year Out survey data indicates that 4 of 4 respondents have secured employment in their teaching field.
+The MDE’s 2024-2025 Year Out survey data indicate that 6 of 6 respondents have secured employment in their teaching field.

 The University continues to work to identify methods to track completers of advanced programs into positions related to their preparation.